Amazon.com Inc (AMZN)'s Winning Formula: Financial Metrics and C

 Understanding Amazon.com Inc Business

-Amazon.com Inc, with a market cap of $1.33 trillion and sales of $538 billion, is a leading online retailer and one of the highest-grossing e-commerce aggregators.
+Amazon.com Inc, with a market cap of $1.37 trillion, is a leading online retailer and one of the highest-grossing e-commerce aggregators.
 In 2021, it reported $386 billion in net sales and approximately $578 billion in estimated physical/digital online gross merchandise volume.
 Retail-related revenue represents approximately 80% of the total, followed by Amazon Web Services' cloud computing, storage, database, and other offerings (10%-15%), advertising services (5%), and other.
 International segments constitute 25%-30% of Amazon's non-AWS sales, led by Germany, the United Kingdom, and Japan.
-The company's operating margin stands at 3.29.

 Financial Strength Breakdown